·

 Shao Zi was decisive: “No.”

-If she guessed wrong and the scholar was merely a foolish mortal, what would she do if his yang ended up getting affected by Yun Chang?
+If her hunch was wrong and the scholar was merely a foolish mortal, what would she do if his yang ended up getting affected by Yun Chang?
 Shao Zi stood up and patted his shoulder: “Innkeeper, take your time to drink.
 You’re forbidden from secretly pouring it out.”

 The scholar was dispirited: “Oh…”